 Curl and press is another great exercise to build biceps and shoulders.
 Stand with a small weight, can, or bottle of water.
 Curl the can and press it above your head.

 Making sure all the major joints are strong and moving is important.
 Shoulders get easily injured if we don’t keep them strong.
 So it’s important to keep them moving and flexible.
 It’s also important to keep them stretched as well as the rest of your body.
 So check out these beginner stretches here.
+Or even chair yoga for beginners.

 Once you get stronger, it’s important to remember your body is amazing and adapts to whatever you are doing.
 Change things up by doing a new routine.
 Change how many sets, repetitions, weight, or speed.
 This will help you keep moving toward improving.